elastic/eui/wiki/component-development.md

 2. In Kibana you have two choices:
     * Point your `package.json` files in Kibana to that file: `"@elastic/eui": "/path/to/elastic-eui-xx.x.x.tgz"` and run `yarn kbn bootstrap`.
     * Alternatively (and often easier), you can run `yarn kbn bootstrap` in Kibana first, then just unpack the `.tgz` file and paste its contents into an empty `/kibana/node_modules/@elastic/eui` folder.
 This method avoids having to edit all the various `package.json` files in Kibana if you need to run functional tests.

-If you feel like you're getting the old version, it's often helpful to launch Kibana with `FORCE_DLL_CREATION=true node scripts/kibana --dev` to make sure it doesn't reuse a cached version of EUI
+3. Regardless of the method you decide run Kibana with `FORCE_DLL_CREATION=true node scripts/kibana --dev` to make sure it doesn't use a previously cached version of EUI.

 ## Principles